aiblocks/docs/guides/get-started/transactions.md

       return;
     }

-    // In Stellar’s API, Lumens are referred to as the “native” type.
+    // In AiBlocks’s API, Delos are referred to as the “native” type.
 Other
     // asset types have more detailed information. var asset;
     if (payment.asset_type === 'native') {
-      asset = 'lumens';
+      asset = 'delos';
     }
     else {
       asset = payment.asset_code + ':' + payment.asset_issuer;